Clerk Authentication

 ClerkProvider,const ClerkLoaded: ({ children }: React.PropsWithChildren<unknown>) => React.ReactNode

 Creates a store based on expo-secure-store, that handles the 2048 size limit on values.
 The store uses a queue to manage multiple save requests and two slots (A and B) to store the key-value pairs.
 The function alternates between the two slots to save the key-value pairs and splits the value into chunks to save them.
 The two slots are used to handle corrupted data or incomplete saves.
-The keys used are the following: - key-latest -> 'A'/'B' - key-{A/B}-metadata -> Metadata - key-{A/B}-chunk-{i} -> data chunk - key-{A/B}-complete -> 'true'/'false'secureStore } from "@clerk/clerk-expo/secure-store"; import {JazzProviderWithClerk } from "jazz-expo/auth/clerk"; function
+The keys used are the following: - key-latest -> 'A'/'B' - key-{A/B}-metadata -> Metadata - key-{A/B}-chunk-{i} -> data chunk - key-{A/B}-complete -> 'true'/'false'resourceCache } from '@clerk/clerk-expo/resource-cache'; import {JazzExpoProviderWithClerk } from "jazz-tools/expo"; function

 JazzAndAuth({